basho/basho_docs/content/riak/ts/1.4.0/using/planning.md

 Now that you've [installed][installing] Riak TS, you're almost ready to create a TS table.
 Before you can create your table, you'll need to plan it out.

 This page provides a basic overview of what you'll need and some guidelines/limitations.
-For a deeper dive into planning and designing Riak TS tables, check out [Table Architecture][table arch].
+For more information about what the components of a Riak TS table do, check out [Table Architecture][table arch].

 Riak TS tables are closely tied to SQL tables.
-If you are unfamiliar with SQL or would like to know more about how Riak TS integrates SQL, check out [SQL for Riak TS][sql].
+If would like to know more about how Riak TS integrates SQL, check out [SQL for Riak TS][sql].

 ## TS Table Schema